wolfgunblood/nextjs-saaskit/README.md

 ## Motivation

 Implementing authentication in Next.js, especially Email+Password authentication and Oauth, can be challenging.
 No more hassle with user management.
-No more hassle for payment integrations.No more building a landing page from scratch A done for you started kit
+No more hassle for payment integrations.No more building a landing page from scratch.
+A done for you starter kit

 ## Key Features